 I’m not saying we should live life with abandon.
 Being accountable helps us to identify weaknesses, correct flaws, and improve life choices.
 But, despite our best efforts, we are not perfect.
 We all fail at some point in life, to a lesser or greater degree.
 When we fail, it’s important to remember the significance of perseverance.
 The poetic words, within Do Not Go Gentle into That Good Night, often inspire me to persevere.
 The power of these words will help me as I embark upon the task(s) of achieving my New Year’s goals.

 Unfortunately, some failures are tied to our own flawed actions.
-We must accept responsibility, and learn from failures caused by our own flawed actions.
+We must accept responsibility, apologize (if applicable), and learn from the failures caused by our own flawed actions.
 That’s how we grow.